psf/pyperf/doc/run_benchmark.rst

 .. _stable_bench:

-How to get reproductible benchmark results
+How to get reproducible benchmark results
 ==========================================

 Getting stable and reliable benchmark results requires to tune the system and to